epics-modules/optics/documentation/fb_epid/index.rst

 Example using the simulator
 ++++++++++++++++++++++++++++++++++++++

-(TODO: write this section or learn how to link from .rst to the simulator.html document in the same directory.)
+An example demonstrating the simulator is provided in the `simulator documentation <simulator.html>`_.

 Example DCM feedback from X-ray Beam Position Monitor
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++